Safely remove hardware option in Windows 7 right click context menu

 Safely remove hardware shortcut

-Those who have not still subscribed to our RSS feed or free daily Email updates (remember to check your junk / spam folder for confirmation email from for our subscription; lot of visitors forget to confirm it after subscription, we can from account) might be astonished to where from the iPad like wooden bookshelf came in Windows 7 Desktop.
+Those who have not still subscribed to our RSS feed or free daily Email updates (remember to check your junk / spam folder for confirmation email from Google for our subscription; lot of visitors forget to confirm it after subscription, we can see from account) might be astonished to see where from the iPad like wooden bookshelf came in Windows 7 Desktop.
 We wrote a tutorial how to get it before, you can read that as well.

 For those who want Safely remove hardware in right click context menu in Windows 7